peter-shoes/shopify_backend_challenge/README.md

 >sudo chmod u+x run.sh

-you should be good to go!
+you should be good to go! just run

+>./run.sh

+and xterm will open, a few deps will be installed (because I didn't have time to write a real deploy) and you're good to go!

 I started this at like noon on 9/20, so this isn't how I'd like to do deployment, but navigate to localhost:8080 to check out the app